 • one of the package managers available (apt/apt-get, yum, or rpm).

-For proper resource sizing, refer to the production preparation recommendations and the hardware requirements guide for selecting node types, the number of nodes, and node resources based on your expected workload and operational requirements.
+For proper resource sizing, read the production preparation guide and the hardware requirements for node roles, node counts, and sizing based on workload and operations.

-To allow the servers where the master and worker nodes will be deployed to access the private registry, configure them to resolve the harbor.local domain name to the Bastion host’s internal IP address in the private network.
+On the servers where the master and worker nodes will run, make the harbor.example hostname resolve to the Harbor VM’s internal IP address in the private network.

 How to connect to a server without external access…